Wanneer welke planten planten? Een handig overzicht

 When to plant which plants?
 A handy overview

-Are you ready to tackle your garden but not sure when to plant which plants in the ground?
+Are you ready to tackle your garden but not sure when to plant which plants?

-Below you will find a handy overview that will quickly show you when to plant lavender, potatoes, strawberries, flower bulbs and more.
-For those who like to dive into the details, we also link to specific plant guides with extra tips.
+Below you'll find a handy overview that quickly shows you when to plant lavender, potatoes, strawberries, flower bulbs, and other plants.
+For those who prefer to delve into the details, we also link to specific planting guides with additional tips.

-Planting at the right time is important because it plays into the natural cycle of temperature, light and moisture.
-By planting in the right month, you give your plants the best chance to develop roots, absorb nutrients and flower at the perfect time.
-For example, bulbs and tubers need a cold period to flower, while heat-loving plants such as dahlias can safely go into the ground after the last frost.
-Timing things right means less chance of disease and better growth!
+Planting at the right time is important because it allows you to respond to the natural cycle of temperature, light, and moisture.
+By planting in the right month, you give them the best chance to develop roots, absorb nutrients, and bloom at the perfect time.
+Bulbs and tubers, for example, need a period of cold to flower, while heat-loving plants like dahlias can only be safely planted after the last frost.
+Good timing means less risk of disease and better growth!

 Overview table: when to plant which plant?